 How to Grow Red Twig Dogwood From Seed

 You can also grow red twig dogwood from seed.
 Harvest and soak some berries overnight.
 The following day, remove and wash the seeds.
-Plant the seeds ½ inch deep in containers and moisten the soil.
+Plant the seeds ½ inch deep in containers filled with pre-moistened soil.
 Cover the containers with plastic and place them in your refrigerator for 3 months.
 The seeds need to be cold stratified to break dormancy.
 Cold stratification mimics winter weather.
 Keeping the soil moist while it is in the refrigerator mimics the wet conditions that the seeds would experience in the wild.

 After three months, remove the containers from the refrigerator and gradually warm them to 70⁰F.
 Maintain the temperature, while keeping the soil moist until germination which should occur in 2 to 3 months.
 Your seedlings should be grown in light shade, keeping them well watered, during their first summer.
 In the late summer, begin to acclimate them to full sun.
 In the fall, they can be transplanted into their permanent spot in your garden.